Lenana School: Academics

-Lenana School is categorised as a national school, which accepts students who do well in the Kenya Certificate of Primary Education examination nationwide.
-The school routinely has a good showing in the Kenya Certificate of Secondary Education nationwide and is consistently ranked highly in its category of schools with large enrolment.
+Lenana School is categorized as a national school, which accepts students who do well in the Kenya Certificate of Primary Education examination nationwide.
+The school used have a good showing in the Kenya Certificate of Secondary Education nationwide but currently the school has been failling in its category of schools but still has a large enrolment.

 Cadet training era

 Lenana School had a Combined Cadet Force training course of para-military standards.
 The course was started in the colonial era when the Mau Mau Uprising was at its peak to provide basic training for conscription in the all-white Kenya Regiment, and was mandatory for all students over 14 years of age.
 After the colonial era, Lenana continued the course until it was stopped by the government after the unsuccessful 1982 coup d'état.
 The cadet section had uniforms, guns, ammunition, an armoury, a parade ground with adjacent stores and offices, an obstacle course, and a shooting range.
 When the cadet training course was shut down the government collected all the guns and ammunition from the armoury but left the cadet uniforms behind.
-Until the late 1980s, teachers would hold an annual supervised shooting competition.
-Most of the competitions took place during the school's Founders Day holiday on 28 January.
+Until the late 1980s, teachers would hold an annual supervised shooting competition with most of the competitions taking place during the school's Founders Day holiday on 28 January.